splace/3d/2007/weekclock/readme.md

 the clock face has 7 'day' divisions each sub-divided by 7 (indicated by inward pointing triangles).

-above image has its *Short* hand tell you its Thursday evening, just past 1.5 long hand rotations to midnight, and its *Long* hand telling you, more precisely, that it's slightly more than 1.25 long hand rotations to midnight.
+image shows: *Short* hand tells you its Thursday evening, just past 1.5 long hand rotations to midnight, *Long* hand tells you, more precisely, that it's slightly more than 1.25 long hand rotations to midnight.

 conventionally this is written as;

-	Thu 19∶47∶41 (number bases:- 7 24:60:60)
+	Thu 19∶47∶41 (bases: 7 24:60:60)

 but here, sensibly, as;

-	421431 (simply base 7)
+	421431 (base 7)

 ## The Hands